Russia to spend $9 bln to rebuild supply chains, PM says | Headlines

 - Russian Federation

-Russia plans to spend 1 trillion roubles ($9 billion) on so-called anti-crisis measures, Prime Minister Mikhail Mishustin said on Tuesday, as the government tries to at least partially offset the impact of fresh western sanctions.
+Russia plans to spend 1 trillion roubles ($9 billion) on what it refers to as anti-crisis measures, Prime Minister Mikhail Mishustin said on Tuesday, as the government tries to at least partially offset the impact of fresh western sanctions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)